- Stranger Things Season 3 finally hit Netflix on July 4, and fans who have been binge-watching the series have some questions.

 However, Joyce ended up having to hit the machine's kill switches before Hopper could make it back to the safety of the war room.
 In a devastating but pretty beautiful moment, Hopper said goodbye to Joyce—and to dedicated viewers.
 As Joyce stopped the machine, everything in its wake was destroyed, with hazmat-suited Russians literally evaporating into thin air.
 Hopper, too, disappeared and was presumed dead.

-Another possibility is that Hopper isn't dead, but he merely traveled between locations when the Russian machine exploded.
-The post-credits sequence added fuel to this fire when guards were choosing a prisoner to feed to a Demogorgon.
-At the first cell, one of the guards said, "No, not the American," and instead picked a Russian prisoner.
-Could the American in that cell be Hopper?
+In Season 3's post-credits sequence, Russian guards were seen choosing a prisoner to feed to a Demogorgon.
+At the first cell, one of the guards said, "No, not the American," and instead picked a Russian prisoner, and many fans believed that the "American" in question was Hopper.

 Esquire discussed this particular theory, noting that scientist Alexei actually gave a detailed explanation of how the Russians' machine worked.
 In Episode 7, Murray translated Alexei as having said the following.